-Banksy’s artworks are well-recognized in the streets of London and many other public places in the worlds.
+Banksy’s artworks are well-recognized in the streets of London and many other public places in the world.
 Some of his works have fetched millions in auctions.
 Price aside, what is loved most by his followers across the globe is his radical anti-war style of presentation.
-Banksy, despite being a hugely famous artist, his identity is still officially unknown.
+Banksy’s identity, despite being a hugely famous artist, is still officially unknown.
 Not many know how he looks like, but one can get a sense of what a person he is judging by his artworks.

 Early career & Breakthrough

 His career started as a graffiti artist working under the group named DryBreadZ Crew.
 During this time, he created his works freehand but later started using stencils and people began to recognize his work.